sudomesh/sudowrt-firmware/operator_manual.md

-# Sudo Mesh operator manual
+# Sudo Mesh Operator Manual

 This manual should help operators to: